Vietnamese Fishermen's Association v. Knights of the Ku Klux Klan: Legal action

 On April 16, 1981, Morris Dees of the Southern Poverty Law Center filed a lawsuit against the Klan on behalf a group of Vietnamese American fishermen.
 The trial of Vietnamese Fishermen's Association v.
 Knights of the Ku Klux Klan began on May 10 before Judge Gabrielle Kirk McDonald in the United States District Court for the Southern District of Texas, Houston Division; on May 14, the judge issued a preliminary injunction forbidding the defendants from harassing the Vietnamese fishermen or inciting harassment of them, and in a July written opinion, entirely upheld the lawsuit on the basis of Texas law and the Sherman Antitrust Act.
-In a March 1982 hearing, McDonald considered whether the Klan's military activities contravened Texas law against private armies; she determined that they did, rejecting the Klan's claim of a Second Amendment exemption, and on June 9, 1982, a permanent injunction was issued ordering the Texas Emergency Reserve to disband.
+In June 1982, McDonald granted the VFA and the SPLC’s request for injunction against the Texas Emergency Reserve, a militia with ties to the Klan, on the grounds that the organization violated Texas law prohibiting private militias.
+McDonald rejected the KKK’s First and Second Amendment defenses, writing that “The First Amendment is no defense to a charge of conspiracy even if the act was committed for political or ideological reasons”; and that the “Second Amendment does not imply any constitutional right for individuals to bear arms and form private armies.